xueliu/Raspcontrol/README.md

 ### Getting it running

-There are two typical ways to deploy Raspcontrol, standalone with PHP 5.4 or with a HTTP server such as Apache.
+Raspcontrol is developed to be deployed with PHP 5.4, although it is possible to deploy it with any other HTTP server too.

-#### Standalone with PHP 5.4
+#### Deplyoying with PHP 5.4

-If you're using PHP 5.4 it is possible to deploy a development server right from within PHP, to do this simply navigate to the location you downloaded Raspcontrol and then run the command
+Navigate to the location you downloaded Raspcontrol to, from that location we need to give ./start.sh Read/Write/Execute Permissions

+	sudo chmod 0777 ./start.sh

+Now we can deploy the server by running the command from the same location

-	sudo php -S ip-to-bind-to:80
+	sudo ./start.sh

-This will start a temporary web server from PHP without the need for Apache or any other HTTP server.
-You can now access Raspcontrol from _localhost_ or the Internal IP from a different computer on your LAN and externally if you're using Port Forwarding.
+You can now access Raspcontrol from _localhost_ directly on your Pi, or the Internal IP from a different computer on your LAN and externally if you're using Port Forwarding.
+(Raspcontrol binds to the IP 0.0.0.0:80 by default)

 __This will work with PHP 5.4 ONLY__ you can check your PHP version by running the command

 	php -v

 #### With Apache

+__Running Raspcontrol under Apache is considered insecure and not recomended.__

 Add www-data on Apache to the SUDOERS file